pdm-project/pdm/docs/docs/usage/advanced.md

     flake8 src/
 ```

-To use the virtualenv created by Tox, you should make sure you have set `pdm config use_venv true`.
+To use the virtualenv created by Tox, you should make sure you have set `pdm config python.use_venv true`.
 PDM then will install
 dependencies from [`pdm lock`](cli_reference.md#exec-0--lock) into the virtualenv.
 In the dedicated venv you can directly run tools by `pytest tests/` instead
 of `pdm run pytest tests/`.